Do I dare to eat a peach?

 My mom never bought or cooked baked potatoes bigger than a tennis ball and I was OK with that.
 And even now, when I go out for dinner as an adult and the protein comes with a baked potato, I can't eat more than ½ a spud.

-I’ve written this before, but I got into some major arguments with my parents regarding the number of grapes (12) that the diabetes exchange diet said I was allowed to eat.
+I’ve written this before, but I had some major arguments with my parents regarding the number of grapes (12) that the diabetes exchange diet said I was allowed to eat.
 Seriously, who the hell eats 12 grapes?

 Now, even with the freedom of carb counting, it’s really hard for me to eat more than 12 grapes – Because in my head I think I’m breaking all sorts of diabetes commandments, even though I know I’m not.